Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Methods

 \subsection{Implementation of the Reinforcement Learning Algorithm}

-The actor and critic networks described in the \nameref{sec:reinforcement-learning} section consist of two fully connected layers with 256 neurons each, followed by the output layer, which either returns the means and standard deviations of the action distributions (for the actor network) or the state-action value (for the critic network).
-To improve the speed and stability of learning, we train two separate, but same-structured critic networks and use the minimum of both outputs as the teaching signal for all networks (\textit{Double Q-Learning})~\cite{Hasselt10, Haarnoja18}.
-In all networks, ReLU~\cite{Nair10} is used as non-linearity for both hidden layers.
+The actor and critic networks described in the \textit{Reinforcement Learning} section consist of two fully connected layers with 256 neurons each, followed by the output layer, which either returns the means and standard deviations of the action distributions (for the actor network) or the state-action value (for the critic network).
+To improve the speed and stability of learning, we train two separate, but identically structured critic networks and use the minimum of both outputs as the teaching signal for all networks (\textit{Double Q-Learning})\cite{Hasselt10, Haarnoja18}.
+In all networks, ReLU\cite{Nair10} is used as non-linearity for both hidden layers.
 The network architectures are depicted in Fig.~\ref{fig:nn-architectures}.

-The reinforcement learning methods of our implementation are based on the \textit{TF-Agents} library \cite{TFAgents}.
+The reinforcement learning methods of our implementation are based on the \textit{TF-Agents} library\cite{TFAgents}.
 The learning phase consists of two parts, which are repeated alternately: \textit{trajectory sampling} and \textit{policy updating}.

-In the trajectory sampling part, the target position is sampled from the uniform distribution on a cuboid of 70cm height, 40cm width, and 30cm depth, whose center is placed 50cm in front of the human body and 10cm to the right of the shoulder.
+In the trajectory sampling part, the target position is sampled from the uniform distribution on a cuboid of 70 cm height, 40 cm width, and 30 cm depth, whose center is placed 50 cm in front of the human body, and 10 cm to the right of the shoulder.
 The width of the target is controlled by the adaptive curriculum described above.
-The biomechanical model is initialized with some random posture, where the joint angles are uniformly sampled from the convex hull of static postures that allow to keep the end-effector in one of 12 targets placed along the vertices of the above described cuboid.
+The biomechanical model is initialized with some random posture, for which the joint angles are uniformly sampled from the convex hull of static postures that enables keeping the end-effector in one of 12 targets placed along the vertices of the cuboid described above.
 The initial joint velocities are uniformly sampled from the interval $\left[-0.005~\text{radians/s},~0.005~\text{radians/s}\right]$.